 Make delicious black bean mango tostadas by pairing with a store-bought or homemade mango salsa.

-This is a great recipe for kids to help make.
-They love mashing, mixing, and assembling!
-While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, plain Greek yogurt or sour cream, diced tomato, chopped greens, and cheese.
-Once you’re ready to eat these vegetarian tostadas, serve the toppings family-style and let everyone customize their tostada to THEIR taste!
+While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, plain Greek yogurt or sour cream, diced tomato, chopped greens, and/or cheese.
+Once you’re ready to eat these vegetarian tostadas, serve the toppings family-style and let everyone customize their tostadas to THEIR taste!

 There are so many ways to serve leftover ingredients!
 Make a green salad by combining the cold veggies, a dressing, and other desired garnishes.
 Alternatively, reheat the veggies and pair with cooked grains, leftover baked tortillas, or fresh tortillas.
 Leftover black bean spread also makes a great dip for veggies, crackers, or chips or a tasty burrito filling.